 Meet computer scientist and tech entrepreneur Marissa Mayer.
 Marissa Mayer has been involved with tech companies since the beginning of her career.
 She joined Google in 1999 as employee number 20.
 She started out writing code and advanced quickly to a managerial role within the company.
 In 2005, she became Vice President of Search Products and User Experience.
 She stayed with Google in an executive capacity until 2012 when she moved to Yahoo!.

+Mayer was appointed president and CEO of Yahoo! in July of 2012.
+As CEO of Yahoo!, she oversaw its acquisition of Tumblr in 2013 for $1.1 billion.
+She later oversaw the selling of Yahoo! to Verizon in 2017 for $4.48 billion.
+Since leaving Yahoo!, Mayer has started Lumi Labs, later rebranded as Sunshine, a company focused on artificial intelligence and consumer media.
 For Women's History Month, we are using this opportunity to highlight women in STEM that are making a difference now.
 Meet Fig O'Reilly.
 Fionnghuala "Fig" O'Reilly is an Irish-American model, data analyst, and fierce advocate for women in STEM.
 In 2019, she was crowned Miss Universe Ireland.
 She made history as the first woman of color and Black woman to represent Ireland at the Miss Universe pageant.
 At the Miss Universe pageant, O'Reilly used her platform to highlight the need for diversity and women in STEM.
 O'Reilly is a correspondent for the television series Mission Unstoppable with Miranda Cosgrove, and a data analyst for NASA.

 In 2022, O'Reilly founded the organization Space to Reach, which is a platform that connects employers to Black and Brown women in technology and engineering.
 Members gain access to resources, workshops, and programming designed to enhance their skills and knowledge.
 O'Reilly travels around the world to speak about women's empowerment and diversity in STEM.
 Throughout the month of March, we are highlighting women in STEM who are making history.
 Today, meet the godmother of AI, Fei-Fei Li.
 Fei-Fei Li is a computer scientist known for establishing ImageNet, a large visual database used in visual object recognition software.
 Li created ImageNet in the 2010s to improve the data available to train AI algorithms.
 ImageNet uses more than 14 million images to advance computer vision and deep learning programs.